a3il/Misson100K/README.md

 I housed the whole installation within a weather balloon payload such that it would be transported to stratospheric altitudes.
 A sonde device provides real time telemetry data, such as GPS, altitude, and environmental conditions yet another collection of functionality for the system.

-📡 DIY Wireless Long-Distance Live Video Transmission (20km+) for Weather Balloons📡

-This project demonstrates how I built a real time HD video transmission system that works over 20 kilometers using OpenHD, Raspberry Pi, and long-range Wi-Fi hardware.
-The setup was mounted on a weather balloon, with telemetry and video feed transmitted back to the ground in real time.
+**This project demonstrates how I built a real time HD video transmission system that works over 20 kilometers using OpenHD, Raspberry Pi, and long-range Wi-Fi hardware.
+The setup was mounted on a weather balloon, with telemetry and video feed transmitted back to the ground in real time.**

 🛠️ Supplies

     ✅ ALFA Network Long-Range Dual-Band AC1200 Wi-Fi Adapters (at least 3 for receiver, 1 for transmitter)